mmckechney/SqlBuildManager/docs/setup_azure_environment.md

     - `Location` - the Azure region to deploy the resources
     - `SqlServerName` - the name of the Azure SQL PaaS server to create
     - `ElasticPoolName` - the name of the elastic pool to put your databases in
     - `DatabaseNameRoot` - the prefix for you Azure SQL databases.
-This will be appended with sequence numbers (001, 002, etc)
+This will be appended with sequence numbers (001, 002, etc.)
     - `Batchprefix` - the prefix for the Azure batch components.
 Must be 6 or less characters, all lowercase.
     - `SqlServerUserName` - the SQL Admin name to use when creating the SQL server
     - `SqlServerPassword` - the SQL Admin password to use.
 Upon re-running the script, it will reset the Admin password to this value